Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Data

 \subsection{Standard Test Sample}

 A clustering analysis applied to the training sample is used to derive quasar eigenspectra (discussed in Section~\ref{subsec:eigenspectra}).
 We evaluate the ability of these eigenspectra to model an independent test sample of quasar spectra.
-The standard test sample is selected based on redshift and signal-to-noise requirements, excluding quasars with a non-zero \verb|BAL_PROB| attribute.
+The standard test sample is selected based on redshift and S/N requirements, excluding quasars with a nonzero \verb|BAL_PROB| attribute.
 The redshift range of the standard test sample is cropped to $1.65<z<2.29$ to allow for a free redshift parameter in the fitting.
 Only spectra with a \verb|ZWARN_PCA| attribute of zero are included.
 Flux measurements at rest-frame wavelengths shorter than 1216~\AA\ according to \verb|Z_PCA| are given a weight of zero to mask the Ly$\alpha$ forest.
-The quasar spectra in the standard test sample have an average signal-to-noise ratio per pixel over the entire spectrum ranging between five and ten.
-The upper bound in signal-to-noise is imposed to avoid overlap with the training sample.
+The quasar spectra in the standard test sample have an average S/N ratio per pixel over the entire spectrum ranging between 5 and 10.
+The upper bound in S/N is imposed to avoid overlap with the training sample.

 The standard test sample contains 26,498 quasars.
 The distribution of absolute magnitude in the i-band for the standard test sample as a function of redshift is highlighted in blue in Figure~\ref{fig:Mi_z}.
-As with the training sample, the signal-to-noise requirement leads to intrinsically brighter quasar sources than the general population and shows a trend of increasing luminosity with redshift.
+As with the training sample, the S/N requirement leads to intrinsically brighter quasar sources than the general population and shows a trend of increasing luminosity with redshift.